kubb-labs/kubb/docs/src/index.md

   - icon:
       src: ./cli.svg
     title: CLI support
-    details: Log and see what is happening with the Kubb command.
+    details: Log and see what is happening with the <span class="code">Kubb</span> CLI command.
   - icon:
       dark: ./plugins-dark.svg
       light: ./plugins-light.svg